UWCS/uwcs-dextre/README.md

 12. Run your web server (if you're developing locally, simply run `python manage.py runserver`

 #### Ubuntu 20.04 development setup
-These are (mostly) tested on Josh's system using WSL.
+These are (mostly) tested on Josh's system using WSL 2 & Ubuntu 20.04.
 They aren't complete and should be used in conjunction with the configuration instructions detailed above.

 If you blindly follow these instructions, you should have a working instance of the website.